pizzajsdev/dragswag/README.md

 Props contain all the same data as in the onDragStart callback, but with some additions:

 - `dropTargets` is an array containing data about current drop targets under the cursor.
-It’s an array, so if the current draggable is over multiple of them, they will be here.
+It's an array, so if the current draggable is over multiple of them, they will be here.
 Each drop target is represented as an object with data and element fields.
 The `data` is the data field from the `useDroppable` configuration, allowing data exchange between draggable and droppable components.
 The `element` is the droppable element.